 Question: What are the most important factors to consider when selecting comparable properties?

-Answer: The three main factors to consider for choosing the best comparables are how recently the property sold, where the house is located in relation to the subject property, and unique characteristics of each comparable.
+Answer: The 3 main factors to consider for choosing the best comparables are how recently the property sold, where the house is located in relation to the subject property, and unique characteristics of each comparable.

 Put your real estate market analysis to work